Fitzroy v Geelong (1963 VFL season)

-The "Miracle Match" is the unofficial title given to the Round 10, 1963 Victorian Football League (VFL) home-and-away match played between Fitzroy and Geelong at Brunswick Street Oval in North Fitzroy on 6 July 1963.
+In Round 10, 1963, a Victorian Football League (VFL) home-and-away match was played between Fitzroy and Geelong at Brunswick Street Oval in North Fitzroy.
 The game is most notable for winless Fitzroy defeating eventual premiers Geelong in an unfathomable upset, highlighting what would be Wally Clark's only game as coach.
-The performance remains held in such fondness that a book commemorating the win was released in 2014, shortly after the match's fiftieth anniversary.
+The performance, which was later given the unofficial title of the "Miracle Match", remains held in such fondness that a book commemorating the win was released in 2014, shortly after the match's fiftieth anniversary.

-Attended by 16,221 spectators at Fitzroy's home ground, the match was one of the major highlights of the 1960s, (Note: According to (Spaull, 2014), it provided "one of the biggest upsets in that decade of VFL football".) wherein the young, inexperienced and, for the 1963 season, winless Fitzroy team unexpectedly, comprehensively — and, for some, "miraculously" — beat the experienced and powerful Geelong team, 9.13 (67) to 3.13 (31).
+Attended by 16,221 spectators at Fitzroy's home ground, the match was one of the defining moments of the 1960s.
+(Note: According to (Spaull, 2014), it provided "one of the biggest upsets in that decade of VFL football".)
+Fitzroy, a young and inexperienced side that had yet to win a match in the 1963 season, unexpectedly and emphatically defeated Geelong 9.13 (67) to 3.13 (31).
 The Cats were a team that had finished second on the 1962 VFL ladder, had already won six, and drawn one, of its nine home-and-away matches, and would eventually go on to win the 1963 VFL grand final and premiership.

-The game was remarkable for the extensive, detailed, and well-structured team strategies and player-against-player tactics devised by stand-in coach-for-the-day Clark, such that, in addition to Fitzroy playing an ideal game on a very muddy and waterlogged Brunswick Street Oval, the Fitzroy players played an inspired and tenacious game that completely nullified the experienced Geelong champions Polly Farmer and Bill Goggin, preventing them from combining their skills with one another and, in addition, kept Geelong's full-forward John Sharrock goalless for the match.
+The match was characterized by the team strategies and individual player tactics implemented by stand-in coach Clark.
+Under his direction, Fitzroy adapted to the muddy conditions of the Brunswick Street Oval, effectively neutralizing Geelong players Polly Farmer and Bill Goggin to prevent them from combining their play.
+Additionally, the strategy held Geelong full-forward John Sharrock scoreless for the duration of the game.